 - chest pain

-- a fever of 100.4º F or higher
+- a fever of 100.4°F (38°C) or higher

 - a cough that last more than 10 days

-Blood tests, X-rays, or cultures.
-However, if your physician is uncertain about your diagnosis, he may suggest additional testing.
-Tests might also be needed if your doctor thinks you have a secondary infection.
+Blood tests, X-rays, or cultures usually aren’t necessary.
+However, if your doctor is uncertain about your diagnosis, they may suggest additional testing.
+Tests might also be necessary if your doctor thinks you have a secondary infection.